 Anchovies in the kitchen

 As far as MARINATED ANCHOVIES, though, you have to be careful. marinating, with vinegar or lemon, does not secure the risk of contracting an Anisakis infection, a parasite potentially very harmful to human health.
 Anisakis is only destroyed by cooking above 60 degrees or freezing above 18 degrees.
 For this reason, marinated anals must be cut off in advance.
 In case the anals you buy were not already felled, you have to eviscerarle, open them like a book and remove the bone (without washing them).
-Then spread them on a sheet of baking paper (also in several layers, always separated by a sheet of parchment paper) and keep them for at least 96 hours (4 days) at -18 °C in freezer or at -20 °C for 24 hours.
+Then spread them on a sheet of baking paper (also in several layers, always separated by a sheet of parchment paper) and keep them for at least 96 hours (4 days) -18 degrees Celsius in the freezer or -20 degrees Celsius for 24 hours.
 He spent 96 hours, transferred the anchovies in the refrigerator and, when they are thawed, wash them carefully and proceed as recipe.